Hold Still: Reception

 Publishers Weekly called the novel "an impressive debut with an emotionally charged young adult novel about friendship and loss."

 The Horn Book called it "a fresh take on a well-worn subject and a passionate argument for creativity as a vehicle for healing."
 The Junior Library Guild echoed the sentiment, stating, "The book is invested in the creative process and shows that there are multiple steps involved in moving from inspiration to finished art."

 The Junior Library Guild further noted that LaCour's "[c]haracters are detailed and feel refreshingly contemporary," providing a "[c]ompelling depiction of friendship."

 Booklist provided a mixed review, stating that "this first novel may try to cover too much," while noting that the "immediate, present-tense, first-person narrative stays true to a teen’s daily experience, and ... the metaphors of loss and recovery are rooted in the surprising dramas of daily life."

+In 2023, the book was banned, in Clay County District Schools, Florida. and Penncrest School District, Pennsylvania.